jarijokinen/html5-beautifier/README.md

 # HTML5 Beautifier

-HTML5 Beautifier is an extension to Ruby that process an HTML5 document and reformat it with a correct indentation.
+[HTML5 Beautifier](http://jarijokinen.com/html5-beautifier) is an extension to Ruby that process an HTML5 document and reformat it with a correct indentation.

+## Features

+* Removes blank lines
+* Indents markup using two spaces by default
+* Does not touch preformatted elements

 ## Installation